nsrau/azure-docs.it-it/articles/storsimple/storsimple-ova-configure-mpio-windows-server.md

 <properties
-   pageTitle="Configurare la funzionalità MPIO nell'host dell'array virtuale StorSimple | Microsoft Azure" description="L'articolo descrive come configurare Multipath I/O (MPIO) per l'array virtuale StorSimple connesso a un host che esegue Windows Server 2012 R2." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Configure MPIO on your StorSimple virtual array host| Microsoft Azure" description="Describes how to configure Multipath I/O (MPIO) for your StorSimple virtual array connected to a host running Windows Server 2012 R2." services="storsimple" documentationCenter="" authors="alkohli"